Are you trying to decide where to travel next and you’re debating if Malta is worth visiting? I’ve got you covered!

 Disclosure: Some of the links in this post are affiliate links.
 If you click on them and make a purchase, I may receive a commission at no extra cost to you.
 Check my full disclaimer here.

 01. Malta has a rich history

 Malta has a long and rich history, with the first settlements going as far as the year 5900 BC.
-Here you’ll also find some of the oldest constructions in the world, the Megalithic temples, a UNESCO Heritage Site dating from 3600 BC – 2500 BC.
+Here you’ll also find the Megalithic temples, a UNESCO Heritage Site dating from 3600 BC – 2500 BC.